signalfx/gateway/README.md

 Health checks are available on the listening port of any collectd or signalfx listener.
 E.g.  If you had a signalfx listener at 8080, the healthcheck would be located at `http://localhost:8080/healthz`.
-Healthchecks are useful when putting the proxy behind a loadbalancer.
+Healthchecks are useful when putting the gateway behind a loadbalancer.

 ### Graceful Shutdown